asahala/BabyLemmatizer/README.md

 Some additional commands:

 ```
---normalize-conllu  <arg>            Attempts to normalize transliteration into Oracc format.
+--normalize-conllu            Attempts to normalize transliteration in all files in your conllu folder.
 ```